saaspegasus/pegasus-docs/experimental/react-front-end.md

 ## Authentication

+Authentication uses session-based authentication against the Django backend (previous versions of the front end used JWTs).
-The authentication for this project borrows heavily from the [allauth example](https://github.com/pennersr/django-allauth/tree/main/examples/react-spa) project.
+The authentication implementation borrows heavily from the [allauth example](https://github.com/pennersr/django-allauth/tree/main/examples/react-spa) project.
 In particular, the `src/lib/` and `src/allauth_auth/` folders have been copied in from that project and lightly modified to work with Pegasus.

 Authentication is primarily handled via *authenticated routes* and *authentication context*.